 Clearly establishing your project or interventions main purpose at the beginning is essential.
 This section will outline the definition of the aim of the project and its objectives, and it will also describe how to write specific and measurable aims and objectives to help guide your project.

-An aim is a broad statement on a long-term outcome that relates to the improvement of health or safety status in a population.2 Purpose of goal is another word commonly used.
+An aim is a broad statement on a long-term outcome that relates to the improvement of health or safety status in a population.2 Purpose or goal are terms commonly used.
 An aim can be a change in mortality or morbidity rates, disability, quality of life or equity.
 For more details see Learn – Surveillance.